BeeHive-org/BeeHive/software/esp32Osc/README.md

 | <Function Call> | <Return Function> | <Event> |

+- (TODO) Send/receive servers Examples for all types of data (Bundle,float,int, bool, string,char)
+- (TODO) Collect Useful functions from past projecs in upython for beeHive and some groove.
 - OSC messages call functions with same name as the message
-- Return values is a message called Return
+- (TODO) Return values is a message called Return
 - Functions are defined in uPython
 - Write a automatic message Handler -> Function call -> Return value -> OSC Message
+- (TODO) Timestamps

 OSC Event Messages
     /Event